pangiann/CTF_challenges/echo_back/README.md

 # > First step: Global Offset Table && code execution redirection

 If you don't know about GOT and PLT and the way to exploit them see [here](https://github.com/giannoulispanagiotis/picoCTF-2018-wiretup/tree/master/got-shell%3F).
 First of all, we want to change **puts@got.plt** address with the address of vuln.
 We want to get back to the start.
+(Remember that a name's challenge is a hint: echo back)

 On the second pass we are going to change **printf@got.plt** address with the address of system.
 Think about it.
 Printf() takes the input from read function as an argument.
-So if only printf() could behave as if it were system()?
+What if printf() could behave as if it were system()?
-Answer: We can pass from stdin whatever argument we want (e.g. cat flag.txt)
+Answer: We can pass from stdin whatever argument we want (e.g. cat flag.txt).

 Now we have a plan!!!

 # >  Crafting the payload

 Let's do this thing.
 It's not that easy.
-From the first format string attack we know how to modify a variable and what **%n** is.
+From the first format string attack we know how to modify a variable and what **%n** does.
 But, now we want to write to address of puts@got.plt the address of vuln.
 So we want to write this number: 0x080485ab in hex, and 134514091 in decimal.
 Based on what we know about %n it's impossible to write before %n such a big input.
 Unfortunately , buffer is not that big.
 Have you ever heard about format in printf?